Vast amount of data are now available for all matches in major football/soccer competitions.

 Since pioneering this modern approach to the analysis of sports data, Soccerlogic has gained world leading experience of helping coaches improve performance.
 It has undertaken many projects around the world, delivering performance improvements for football/soccer, AFL (Australian football) and Cricket.
 Soccerlogic has also carried out succesful application research of its novel method to Rugby, Ice Hockey, Tennis and Basketball.

 “You only see what you know“, Goethe

 Thanks to advances in technology, a lot of data is available on teams/players’ activity on the pitch.
 And there are software which can quickly analyse it to find many valuable insights on performance.
 Such insights will enable coaches to better understand the technical and tactical performance of teams/players, and thus make smarter decisions on how to improve it.

 Computers driven by powerful machine-learning algorithms must be used for finding such precious insights.
-Football is a complex game, and when it comes to analysing data, big-data, using computers is the best solution.
-However, only coaches have the knowledge and experience to translate this valuable information into training decisions that will lead to performance improvement in play.
+Football is a complex game, and when it comes to analysing match data, humans are no match to computers.
+Only coaches, however, have the knowledge and experience to translate their valuable findings into training decisions that will lead to performance improvement in play.

 That computers should play a leading role in helping coaches improve performance was the key concept underpinning Soccerlogic’s Football Intelligence.
 An intuition born out of its founder many years experience of using data-mining software to drive performance gains in business.

 This was back in 2003, when artificial intelligence (AI) only got a mention in academic papers and science fiction books.
 How times have changed!
 Computer technology has evolved, and a faster rate than anyone had anticipated.
 Artificial intelligence is now a practical reality, and its many applications bringing benefits to all areas of human enterprise.